AntLrm/secretsanta/README.md

 * use a past secret santa result as a constrain file for a next one (so that participants don't have to offer to the same person twice in a row for example).
 * send emails with personnal result to all participants using smtp protocol.

-Tested only in python 3.
+Working only in python 3.

 ## Usage
 While in the package folder in a terminal window or cmd.exe, launch the command: